 CLAC’s mission is to “explore the use of information technology in the context of liberal education and to serve as a forum for the exchange of ideas among its members.”
 To serve this mission, the CLAC Mindshare Program brings together staff from member institutions to engage in short-term collaborations to explore topics of mutual interest.

-Schools may suggest ideas, offer expertise, or solicit requests for help through the program by posting to the CLACreps list.
-Once institutions have found partners and worked together to develop a project idea, the partner schools should submit a proposal to the Board by emailing John O’Keefe and outlining:
+Schools that are considering a Mindshare may suggest ideas, offer expertise, or solicit requests for help in organizing a program by posting to the CLAC-general list.
+Once institutions have found partners and worked together to develop a project idea, one school should be identified as the host, and the host school should submit a proposal to the Board by emailing the CLAC Conference & Program Coordinator and outlining:

 - The project title

-- Names and roles of the individuals who will be collaborating
+- Names and roles of the individuals who will organize the Mindshare

 - Anticipated outcomes

-The Board will evaluate the CLAC Mindshare Program after each year.
+The Board will evaluate the CLAC Mindshare Program annually.
 Recommendations and modifications will be made to the program at that time based on participant feedback and funding availability.